 At the end of the night, Silvia informed us of the next day’s tasks: weeding the asparagus beds, picking fruit, and making hay in the afternoon, should the sun be shining.

 Our inexperience in all things farm-related had not been a problem since we arrived.
-There had been a few crossed wires – I threw leftovers into the trash instead of adding them to the compost and got told off – but on the whole we found that if you’re willing to learn and don’t have an aversion to dirt, bugs or early mornings you’ll get by just fine.
+There had been a few crossed wires, like when I threw leftovers into the trash instead of adding them to the compost and got told off, but on the whole we found that if you’re willing to learn and don’t have an aversion to dirt, bugs, or early mornings, you’ll get by just fine.

 Round the World with WWOOF

 WWOOFing stands for World Wide Opportunities on Organic Farms.
 WWOOFing is a service that matches people looking for work on farms with farmers who are looking for labor.
 It’s more a loose affiliation of like-minded groups using the same name than one large international organization.
-In order to become a WWOOFer, you will need to sign up for the national organization in the country you want.
+In order to become a WWOOFer, you need to sign up for the national organization in the country you want.
 There is no international WWOOF membership, so you’ll have to buy a membership from each WWOOFing country’s organization (WWOOF is made up of almost a hundred organizations).
 Annual membership usually costs around $30 USD per country.
-You don’t need any previous experience in farming to do this—just a desire to work.
+You don’t need any previous experience in farming to do this, just a desire to work.

-Over our two month stay we spent zero on food and accommodation in a region of Italy where it will otherwise cost backpackers at least eighteen euros a night for a hostel and fifteen euros a day for food.
-Over our two month stay that meant a total savings of at least two thousand euros.
+Over our two-month stay, we spent zero on food and accommodation in a region of Italy where it otherwise costs backpackers at least 18 euros a night for a hostel and 15 euros a day for food.
+Over our two-month stay, that meant a total savings of at least two thousand euros.